 Why come to the Duquesne University Psychology Clinic?

-- The services are completely confidential within the standard limits of the law (safety).
+- Our services are confidential within the standard limits of the law (safety).

-- There are no diagnostic codes required, and we do not report to insurance companies.
+- We do not report to insurance companies.

 - We are independent of other institutions, but can work in conjunction with other institutions at the client's request.

-- We serve those who are suffering the psychological wounds of war, but we include a wider perspective that hopes to promote a greater sense of inner well being, personal agency, and resilience for the future, more enjoyable personal relationships, and optimal family functioning.
-We can also address children's separation anxieties and behavioral signs of distress.
+- We believe that posttraumatic injury can become posttraumatic growth.
+We are not focused only on symptom reduction because we include a perspective which hopes to promote a greater sense of well being, personal agency, and resilience for the future, more enjoyable personal relationships, and optimal family functioning.

-- We understand that many women veterans have unique wounds and challenges.
-These include dealing with long separations from children and the challenges of renegotiating motherhood upon return, relationship stressors with partners related to deployment, gender discrimination in military culture, and sexual assault.
-Both male and female therapists trained to help with these issues are available upon request
+We understand that many women, and some men, veterans have unique wounds and challenges.
+These include dealing with long separations from children and the challenges of renegotiating motherhood and fatherhood upon return, relationship stressors with partners related to deployment, gender discrimination in military culture, and sexual assault.
+There has also often been the double trauma of reporting sexual assault to unreceptive or even hostile superiors.
+Both male and female therapists trained to help with these issues are available.

-- We understand and respect military culture, and have no political or religious agenda other than to be of service to those who consult us.
+We have no political or religious agenda other than to be of service to those who consult us.
 We are not aligned with groups that are for or against the current or recent wars.
 You are welcome here whatever your views.